Oregon Lottery

 The Oregon Lottery is run by the government of the U.S. state of Oregon.
-It is a member of the Multi-State Lottery Association (MUSL).

 History

-The Oregon Lottery was authorized by Oregon Ballot Measure 5 which was passed by voters in the 1984 general election.
+The Oregon Lottery was authorized by “Oregon Ballot Measure 5” which was passed by voters in the 1984 general election.
 The measure amended the Oregon Constitution to allow a state lottery to be created.
 The Lottery began in April 1985; eventually offering two types of games: scratch-it tickets, and a drawing game, Megabucks.
 The Lottery has introduced many games, while removing those that were not successful.
 In fiscal year 2006, the Lottery's sales reached $1 billion for the first time.

 Games offered

 The following games (including those retired) have been offered by the Lottery: